git/git.github.io/rev_news/drafts/edition-40.md

 time, he underlined that "Microsoft has shown it's a new company, they're not pulling the tricks of the past".
-According to him, the criterion for choosing Gitlab over Github is not whether companies care about open source, but rather if they want to trust another's company Software as a Service.
+According to him, the criterion for choosing Gitlab over Github is not whether companies care about open source, but rather if they want to trust somebody else's company Software as a Service.
 "If you want to self host, Gitlab is the logical choice, and we want to stimulate that as much as we can", he said to sum up the reasoning behind Gitlab's strategy.
 He added that 6% of the users of the open source edition converted to the paid edition.